UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/R.md

 qsub run-R.sh
 ```

-## Example multi-node parallel job using Rmpi and snow
+## Example multi-node parallel job using Rmpi and doMPI

 This script uses Rmpi and doMPI to allow it to run across multiple nodes using MPI.